Deadlock Resolution and Recursive Feasibility in MPC-based Multi-robot Trajectory Generation: Proposed Solution

 \subsection{Complete Optimization}

 In addition to the inter-robot collision avoidance, the following terminal constraint is introduced to ensure the feasibility of optimization~\eqref{eq:original-mpc}:

-i.e.,~$X_{e}$ is a set of invariant states where feasible inputs exist for the system to remain in these states.
+i.e., $X_{e}$ is a set of invariant states where feasible inputs exist for the system to remain in these states.
 For the simple model of double integrator, this terminal constraint~\eqref{static constraint} is equivalent to~$v^i_K=\mathbf{0}_d$.

-\begin{remark} Note that once the above constraint is enforced, the planning horizon~$K$ can be extended to \emph{infinity} as the planned state $x^i_k$ is identical to $x^i_K$ if $u^i_{k-1} = u_e$ where $X^i_K= \textbf{A} X^i_K + \textbf{B} u_e$ for $k > K$.
+\begin{remark} Note that once the above constraint is enforced, the horizon length~$K$ can be extended to \emph{infinity} as the planned state $x^i_k$ is identical to $x^i_K$ if $u^i_{k-1} = u_e$ for $k >K$ where $u_e$ is the control input that satisfies $x^i_K= \textbf{A} x^i_K + \textbf{B} u_e$.
 Thus it is also called Infinite-horizon MPC (IMPC).
-Notably, the infinite horizon ensures that the planned trajectory is remained to be collision-free beyond horizon $K$ such that, as the horizon recedes, a feasible trajectory is already prepared. $\blacksquare$ \end{remark}
+Notably, the infinite horizon ensures that the planned trajectory is remained to be collision-free beyond horizon such that, as the horizon recedes, a feasible trajectory is already prepared. $\blacksquare$ \end{remark}

 Furthermore, the objective function in~\eqref{eq:original-mpc-cost} considered in this work consists of two parts:

 The first part

 is related to the warning band in~\eqref{eq: MBVC definition}, $\rho^{ij} > 0$ is a designated parameter for deadlock resolution later.
 Note that $\lim_{w^{ij} \rightarrow 0^+} C^i_w = + \infty$ and $\frac{\partial C^i_w}{\partial w^{ij}}|_{w^{ij}=\epsilon}=0$.
 The second part